chrisatbrookes/recipesite/_posts/2021-02-15-measure-me-in-units.md

 We have `<html>` as the root element with `<body>`as the main content.
 Within this we will have a number of block level elements such as headings, paragraphs, sections, navs and articles.

 ### OK, now what about the units.
 Let's talk font size.

+By default the root element (HTML) will already have the font size set to 16pixels; meaning that a paragraph of text will display a 16pixel height even before you begin to add CSS styles.